-What Is Staying In A Hotel Post-Lockdown Like?
+What Will Staying In A Hotel Post-Lockdown Be Like?

-We checked in to The Bath Priory to discover how travel post-lockdown has changed.
-Here’s what we learnt about Covid-safe UK travel in England right now…
+Back after lockdown number one, we checked in to The Bath Priory on opening night to discover how travel post-lockdown had changed.
+Here’s what we learnt about Covid-safe UK travel; expect more of the same once hotels open up again (hopefully in the not-to-distant future)…

-What Is Staying In A Hotel In The UK Like Right Now?
+What Will It Be Like Staying In A Hotel In The UK Post-Lockdown?

 After a no-contact temperature check (by the incredibly friendly General Manager Gurval Durand) at the entrance, the check-in is completely fuss-free.
 We have completed pre-check-in online, so we are handed a sheet of information and a key and shown to our room where we are left to explore.
 The greeting is just as warm and welcoming as you’d expect from the team, with one newly installed safety screen at reception and one extra dose of ‘bear-with-us’ humour as both staff and guests get used to the new measures and try to resist the (not quite forgotten art of the) handshake.